 For several decades, the ozone layer has been threatened by the release of man-made ozone depleting substances (ODSs).
 The expected future recovery of stratospheric ozone might be affected by climate change.
 While the Earth's surface is expected to continue warming in response to the net positive radiative forcing from greenhouse gas increases, the stratosphere is expected to cool.
 A decrease in stratospheric temperature will slow down the gas-phase ozone destruction reactions, leading to less depletion and higher ozone column.
 Furthermore, climate change may alter the strength of the stratospheric circulation and with it the distribution of ozone in the stratosphere.
-Chemistry-climate model simulations used in the last Assessment reports (WMO, 2014), predict that the total column ozone concentrations at Northern Hemisphere latitude most likely will reach their 1980 values before year 2030.
+Chemistry-climate model simulations used in the last Assessment reports (WMO, 2014), predict that the total column ozone concentrations at Northern Hemisphere latitude most likely will reach their pre-1980 values around year 2030.
+However, more recent analyses presented, e.g., at the 10th Ozone Research Managers' meeting at WMO in 2017, conclude that the recovery is slower than expected and that it may take at least 20 more years before the pre-1980 level will be reached.